openenergymonitor/emontx4/emontx4_emonbase_install.md

 - **Try creating an Emoncms App.** Click on the Apps tab.
 From the Available Apps list select 'My Electric' and click 'Create', Select a power feed for 'use' and cumulative kWh energy feed for 'use_kwh' and then click 'Launch App'.
 After a few days this will start to show a daily bar graph of consumption alongside the real-time power graph and totals.
 There are a wide variety of different app's to choose from depending on the application.

-Congratulations on getting to the end of this guide, hopefully that got you started, there's a lot more to explore in emoncms.. add links here.
+Congratulations on getting to the end of this guide, hopefully thats got you started, there's a lot more to explore in emoncms.. add links here.